pdmkdz/connect4/README.md

 ## DEBUG:

 * For Debug this app could setup a debug mode in VsCode like I did, check the `.vscode` folder for the setup (should work on all machines [not tested on LINUX OS]).

+* For more details on how to setup please check [DEBUG in VsCode](https://code.visualstudio.com/docs/editor/debugging)

 ## Packaging and usage: